BachChiu/Merchant_Republic_Of_Bachianity_Modbuddy/README.md

 The folder MRB_Images contains all of the single-layer PNG that were used to generate all of the .dds and .tex file inside the textures folder of the actual project (inside the folder named MRB)

-\nCredit to maconnolly (https://forums.civfanatics.com/members/maconnolly.319458/) for the template that this was built based off of
+Credit to maconnolly (https://forums.civfanatics.com/members/maconnolly.319458/) for the template that this was built based off of